core-wg/comi/draft-ietf-core-comi.md

   resources.
 CoMI relies on security protocols such as DTLS {{RFC6347}} or OSCORE {{RFC8613}} to secure CoAP communications.

-## Major differences between RESTCONF and CORECONF {#major-differences}
+## Major differences between RESTCONF and CoMI {#major-differences}

-CORECONF is a RESTful protocol for small devices where saving bytes to transport a message is very important.
+CoMI is a RESTful protocol for small devices where saving bytes to transport a message is very important.
 Contrary to RESTCONF, many design decisions are motivated by the saving of bytes.
-Consequently, CORECONF is not a RESTCONF over CoAP protocol, but differs more significantly from RESTCONF.
+Consequently, CoMI is not a RESTCONF over CoAP protocol, but differs more significantly from RESTCONF.

 ### Differences due to CoAP and its efficient usage {#major-differences-coap}

-* CORECONF uses CoAP/UDP as transport protocol and CBOR as payload format
+* CoMI uses CoAP/UDP as transport protocol and CBOR as payload format
   {{I-D.ietf-core-yang-cbor}}.
 RESTCONF uses HTTP/TCP as transport
   protocol and JSON or XML as payload formats.

-* CORECONF uses the methods FETCH and iPATCH to access multiple data nodes.
+* CoMI uses the methods FETCH and iPATCH to access multiple data nodes.
   RESTCONF uses instead the HTTP method PATCH and the HTTP method GET with the "fields" Query parameter.

 * RESTCONF uses the HTTP methods HEAD, and OPTIONS, which are not supported by CoAP.

-* CORECONF does not support "insert" query parameter (first, last, before, after) and the "point" query parameter which are supported by RESTCONF.
+* CoMI does not support "insert" query parameter (first, last, before, after) and the "point" query parameter which are supported by RESTCONF.

-* CORECONF does not support the "start-time" and "stop-time" query parameters to retrieve past notifications.
+* CoMI does not support the "start-time" and "stop-time" query parameters to retrieve past notifications.

 ### Differences due to the use of CBOR {#major-differences-cbor}

-* CORECONF encodes YANG identifier strings as numbers, where RESTCONF does not.
+* CoMI encodes YANG identifier strings as numbers, where RESTCONF does not.

-* CORECONF also differ in the handling of default values, only 'report-all' and 'trim' options are supported.
+* CoMI also differ in the handling of default values, only 'report-all' and 'trim' options are supported.

 ## Compression of YANG identifiers {#id-compression}